-The Benefits of Cutting Down on Screen Time
+Why Is Cutting Down on Screen Time Important?

 Finding ways to get away from your screen can vastly reduce the time you spend sitting down.
 Research shows that moving more has a range of positive effects on your health .
 There are even ways to combine work and exercise – by holding a walking meeting, for example, or rehearsing a presentation while working out at the gym or taking a short walk.

 Less screen-time will also boost your mental health.
 You'll guard yourself against sensory overload, which often leads to irritability, anxiety, loss of focus, and stress.
 You should also see positive effects on your sleep .